Thorner’s Homes: Coronavirus Update

 Are the offices open?

-Our offices are all working from home but providing the same service to our residents.
-They made this move really quickly, and there has been no reduction to service apart from not being visible in the Scheme or Admin Offices, or having a weekly visit from your Scheme Manager.
+Our staff are all working from home but providing the same service to our residents.
+They made this move really quickly, and there has been no reduction to service, apart from not being visible in the Scheme or Admin Offices, or having a weekly visit from your Scheme Manager.
 This is to keep our colleagues and you, our residents safe.

 The Thorner’s Court Scheme Manager and Relief Scheme Manager are attending together both sites on Thursday mornings, to test the fire alarm call points and to check around the buildings.
 They will not be sitting in the scheme offices.
 If you see them, please maintain your distance from them.
 They will also attend if necessary, for emergencies.